Play this talk Download this talk in MP3 format Order this talk on CD or cassette

 Thank you, Phiroz, for being with us.
 We know you wish to haste away; stay as long as you can.
 We need you and love you.
 Ad multos annos!

-A tribute to Phiroz Mehta on the occasion of his 90th birthday
+A tribute to Phiroz Mehta on the occasion of his 90th birthday by Doctor Carmen Blacker

 It is a special pleasure to congratulate Phiroz Mehta on his 90th birthday, and to thank him for the special gifts which many years ago he passed on to me and my family.

 I first met Phiroz soon after I arrived in Cambridge in 1955.
 The Cambridge University Buddhist Society had recently been formed, and at least six people, sometimes as many as ten, came to the meetings.
-These were usually held in Simon Digby’s rooms in Trinity, and the speakers varied from Thai bhikkus, exotic and unusual sights at that time in their yellow robes, to Christmas Humphreys himself, who was always ready to come to Cambridge to stimulate the new society.
+These were usually held in Simon Digby’s rooms in Trinity, and the speakers varied from Thai bhikkhus, exotic and unusual sights at that time in their yellow robes, to Christmas Humphreys himself, who was always ready to come to Cambridge to stimulate the new society.
 On the programme for the Lent Term, 1955, was a name unknown to me at the time, Mr. Mehta.

 It is difficult to realise now how little understanding there was forty years ago of any religion other than Christianity.
 There was even less understanding of “altered states of consciousness.”
 The idea that any valid knowledge or wisdom could proceed from any part of the mind save the rational was only comprehended by a very small number of people whose views were scarcely ever discussed.